 - A unit of account – items and services will be priced in the new money.

-Saifedean Ammous is a world class economist.
+Saifedean Ammous is a world-class economist.
 He has written about the cause and effects of easy money and hard money in his book the Bitcoin Standard.
-In fact the book is featured in our top list of recommended cryptocurrency books to read.
+In fact, the book is featured in our top list of recommended cryptocurrency books to read.

-The Bitcoin standard makes a case for people to use Bitcoin as a basis of a sound money system.
+The Bitcoin standard makes a case for people to use Bitcoin as the basis of a sound money system.
 Whether you agree with it or not, it is well worth a read.
 Saifedean goes into the history of money and into related topics.
 He lays out important information for anyone seeking financial education on hard money.

 Frequently Asked Questions